-- (i) At the time of granting fresh facilities, banks may obtain declaration as per Annexure 1 to the Notification from the borrowers about the credit facilities already enjoyed by them from other banks.
-In case of existing lenders, all the banks may seek a declaration from their existing borrowers availing sanctioned limits of ₹ 5.00 crore and above or wherever it is in their knowledge that their borrowers are availing credit facilities from other banks, and introduce a system of exchange of information with other banks as indicated above. - (ii) Subsequently, banks should exchange information about the conduct of the borrowers' accounts with other banks as per Annexure 2 to the Notification least at quarterly intervals. - (iii) Obtain regular certification by a professional, preferably a Company Secretary, regarding compliance of various statutory prescriptions that are in vogue (as per specimen given in Annexure 3 to the Notification). - (iv) Make greater use of credit reports available from Credit Information Bureau of India Limited (CIBIL). - (v) The banks should incorporate suitable clauses in the loan agreements in future (at the time of next renewal in the case of existing facilities) regarding exchange of credit information so as to address confidentiality issues.
+- (i) At the time of granting fresh facilities, banks may obtain declaration (as per Annexure 1 to the Notification Provided at the end of this Lesson for information) from the borrowers about the credit facilities already enjoyed by them from other banks.
+In the case of existing lenders, all the banks may seek a declaration from their existing borrowers availing sanctioned limits of ₹ 5.00 crore and above or wherever it is in their knowledge that their borrowers are availing credit facilities from other banks, and introduce a system of exchange of information with other banks as indicated above. - (ii) Subsequently, banks should exchange information about the conduct of the borrowers' accounts with other banks (as per Annexure 2 to the Notification- Provided at the end of this Lesson for information) at least at quarterly intervals. - (iii) Obtain regular certification by a professional, preferably a Company Secretary, regarding compliance of various statutory prescriptions that are in vogue (as per specimen given in Annexure 3 to the Notification) - (iv) Make greater use of credit reports available from Credit Information Bureau of India Limited (CIBIL). - (v) The banks should incorporate suitable clauses in the loan agreements in future (at the time of next renewal in the case of existing facilities) regarding exchange of credit information so as to address confidentiality issues.